Picture of the coccyx

 - Being overweight or obese may put excess pressure on the coccyx

-- Being underweight may create less cushion for the coccyx
+- Being underweight may create less cushioning for the coccyx

 - Ageing causes the cartilage that holds the coccyx to wear down or the bones can become fused